datahub-project/datahub/metadata-ingestion/s3-ingestion.md

    ![3_data-store](../docs/imgs/s3-ingestion/3_data-store.png)

-4. If there's another data source, you also have the option to add it here.
-If you have a similar source, then it might be a good idea to add it here; otherwise, you can always create another crawler.
+4. If there's another data source, we also have the option to add it here.
+This may be useful if there's another similar data source you want to crawl at the same time.

    ![4_data-store-2](../docs/imgs/s3-ingestion/4_data-store-2.png)